scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

    :align: center
    :figclass: w

-   Optimal allocations for one simulation of 10\ :sup:`th` grade public schools in Knox County, TN. :label:`fig:k12:10pub:student`
+   Optimal allocations for one simulation of 10\ :sup:`th` grade public school students in Knox County, TN. :label:`fig:k12:10pub:student`

 .. _Students:

 Students
 ++++++++

-Our study of K–12 students examine social contact networks with respect to potentially underserved student populations via the compositional characteristics of POIs (schools).
+Our study of K–12 students examines social contact networks with respect to potentially underserved student populations via the compositional characteristics of POIs (schools).

 We characterized each school's student body by identifying student profiles based on